tyler27/advent-of-code-2021/README.md

 ## Language / Requirements
 I decided to use Kotlin and gradle for AOC, as this year I've been pretty into Kotlin.
-This is built using kotlin 1.6.0 and gradle 7.3, so make sure you're using the latest of everything if you pull this project down.
+This is built using kotlin 1.6.0 and gradle 7.3, so make sure you're using the latest of both.

 - [Kotlin 1.6.0](https://kotlinlang.org/)
 - [Gradle](https://gradle.org/)